Badge Support| Cyclist and Mountain Biking Activity Badge

 Explorers are expected to spend between six and 12 months working towards their Mountain Biking Activity Badge.
 If your Unit is working towards their Top Awards or DofE, they could take up mounting biking as their physical challenge.

-If your Explorers decide to take on an expedition, here is a great summer cycling checklist to help them organise their journey ahead.
-Some of your Explorers might want to compete in cycling competitions, they can visit the British Cycling website to find out about upcoming races.
+For Explorers who decide to take on an expedition, here is a great summer cycling checklist to help organise the journey ahead.
+Some Explorers might want to compete in cycling competitions.
+Visit the British Cycling website to find out about upcoming races.

 Get support for other Activity Badges: